Putting your performance into perspective

 Some investors compare their portfolio's returns to a single index, such as the S&P 500.
 Though single market indexes can provide insight into the performance of stocks and bonds overall, they are usually not a relevant comparison to your own portfolio's performance.
 Here's why.

 - A market index is not based on your goals or your risk tolerance.
 If your goal was to produce income for retirement, you’d likely allocate a larger portion to fixed income.
-Therefore, it wouldn’t be appropriate to compare your returns to those of a stock index.
+Therefore, it wouldn’t be appropriate to compare your returns to those of a stock index, for example.

 - Indexes are generally not diversified across different types of investments.
 This means they often can have wider swings in value.
 And to realize the extreme highs of an index, you must also be willing to accept the extreme lows.